microfleet/core/packages/core/docs/recipes/knex.md

 # Use of the Knex Plugin

-Almost every microservice should use some relational or object databases to its data.
-In this recipe, we will try to use `Knex Plugin` to provide simple CRUD operations on data stored inside the `PostgreSQL` database.
+Almost every microservice needs to use some relational or object databases for its data.
+In this recipe, we will try to use `Knex Plugin` to provide simple CRUD operations over data stored inside the `PostgreSQL` database.

 This plugin supports Migrations, but we will discuss their appliance in the next recipes.